Our Work in Africa

 Tackling methane pollution is the only climate action that can dramatically slow both the rate of warming and the amount of total warming, with the potential to cut nearly 0.3℃ by the 2040’s.

 CATF focuses on working with countries, companies, and civil society around the globe to build understanding, capacity, and the development of innovative policy solutions that can dramatically reduce methane pollution in the near-term.

 Our expanding partnerships with countries such as Nigeria, Côte d’Ivoire, and Ghana are great examples of how we see Africa’s leadership role in methane mitigation related to the prevalence of oil and gas production across the continent.

-Learn more about our super pollutants work.
+Learn more about our work in methane pollution prevention.

 Developing Research & Innovation Hubs